Young Americans for Freedom: Resurgence, 2000–10

-Modern history, 2010-present
+Modern history, 2010–present

 On March 16, 2011, Young Americans for Freedom passed National Board Resolution #001, unifying the Young America's Foundation with Young Americans for Freedom on April 1, 2011.
 Young America's Foundation provides students with speakers, activism programs, conferences and opportunities to learn about Ronald Reagan's accomplishments by visiting his beloved ranch, Rancho del Cielo, in Santa Barbara, California.
 Young America's Foundation has brought speakers like Ben Shapiro and David Horowitz to College Republican groups across the United States, as well as to broader university venues.

 As of May 16, 2011 Young Americans for Freedom officially became a project of Young America's Foundation.
-The existing board members of Young Americans for Freedom, at the time of the unification, became part of a newly formed [board of governors].
+The existing board members of Young Americans for Freedom, at the time of the unification, became part of a newly formed board of governors.
 Existing YAF chapters were brought under the auspices of the Foundation.

-Today, the unification has concluded.
+Today, the unification has been completed.
 Current chapters receive a wide variety of materials, training, support, and encouragement based on YAF's decades of activism experience.

+According to the New York Times, organizations like YAF were largely displaced in campus conservatism by the rise of Turning Point USA in the 2010s and 2020s.